Truthful Mechanisms with Implicit Payment Computation: Introduction

-Applying our reduction to the MAB problem we derive that the problem of designing truthful MAB mechanisms reduces to the problem of designing monotone MAB allocation rules.
-In particular, using a monotone MAB allocation rule we obtain an MAB mechanism that is truthful in expectation, in the ex-post sense, universally ex-post individually rational, and has regret $O(T^{1/2})$ for the stochastic version of the problem.
-This regret bound matches the information-theoretic lower bound for stochastic multi-armed bandit problems that holds even in the absence of incentive constraints.
-This stands in contrast to the lower bound of~\cite{MechMAB-ec09}, where it was shown that universally ex-post truthful mechanisms must suffer regret $\Omega(T^{2/3})$.
+Our main result in this direction is a randomized MAB mechanism that is ex-post truthful and has regret $O(T^{1/2})$ for the stochastic version.
+This upper bound on regret matches the information-theoretic lower bound for \emph{algorithms} in the same setting (i.e., the lower bound holds even in the absence of incentive constraints).
+This stands in contrast to the lower bound of~\cite{MechMAB-ec09}, where it was shown that deterministic ex-post truthful MAB mechanisms must suffer a larger regret of $\Omega(T^{2/3})$.

+On a technical level, we design a new MAB allocation rule that is ex-post monotone and has regret $O(T^{1/2})$ for the stochastic setting.
+(We use it to obtain a randomized ex-post truthful MAB mechanism with the same regret.)
+Moreover, we show that \UCB~\cite{bandits-ucb1} (and a number of similar MAB algorithms) give rise to MAB allocations that are monotone in expectation over clicks, and therefore can be transformed to randomized MAB mechanisms that are truthful in the same sense and have optimal regret.

+The new ex-post monotone MAB allocation rule is deterministic, which rigorously confirms the intuition from~\cite{MechMAB-ec09,DevanurK09} that the impossibility results for deterministic MAB mechanisms are caused by the ``informational obstacle" (insufficient observable information about clicks) rather than ex-post monotonicity.